Meeting Development Goals with Natural Gas

 Solutions to energy poverty are often constrained to small-scale concerns such as cooking fuel and household lighting.
 These approaches, however, are not daring enough in their breadth and promise to solve wider scale human development goals.
 Energy access is a fundamental prerequisite for human development, and thus its potential to solve multiple developmental issues at once must be maximized.

 A macro-level solution is needed that considers market conditions, infrastructure realities, and the other pressures that developing economies face.
 Natural gas, liquefied natural gas (LNG), and liquefied petroleum gas (LPG), are emerging as solutions to energy poverty and human development.
 The widespread use of natural gas can enable countries to pursue economic development, health, and environmental goals simultaneously.

-The 3 billion people who use inefficient fuels to cook and the 1 billion people who do not have access to electricity are in desperate need of solutions.
+Power and cooking The 3 billion people who use inefficient fuels to cook and the 1 billion people who do not have access to electricity are in desperate need of solutions.
 These household’s constraints limit individuals, families, communities, and on a macro-level, local economies.
 Natural gas has high potential as an alternative fuel in these communities since it is clean burning and efficient.
 Access to natural gas for cooking in communities without electricity can pave the way for its use as an electricity generation source in rural areas.